nus-cs2103-AY2223S1/ip/docs/README.md

 Exmaple: `e read book /at 18 Sep 2022 19:00`

 ### Marking a task: `mark`
-Marks a task in the list as completed.<br>
+Marks a task in the list as done.<br>
 Format: `mark {index}`
 Example: `mark 2` marks the task at index 2 of the list <br>
 Expected outcome: